The Captives (film): Plot

 The next stop they made was at a salt spring at Canal River to make salt.
 When they reached the Shawnee town which was by the Ohio and Scioto River, the warriors were welcomed home.
 There was a big celebration that lasted late into the night.
 The next morning all the captives except Mary were forced to run the gauntlet by the Shawnee.
 After the gauntlet, things got worse for the captives.
 Mary’s two boys and her sister in law were taken away.
 Mary had to give her baby to a caretaker named Sauwaseekau, so that she could work making shirts for the Shawnee.
 She was an excellent seamstress and was paid well.
 When Mary asked how much it would cost to get freedom for her children, she was told that she and her children were to become Shawnee.

 The Shawnee started sending Mary and an Old Dutch woman out on daily trips to look for berries.
 Because they were alone, Mary started thinking they could escape.
 In preparation, they stole a little extra food each day before the trip.
 Mary left her baby with Sauwaseekau because she knew the baby could not survive the long journey home.
 Mary and the old Dutch woman set out on the trip, knowing they could not return to the Shawnee or they would be facing death.
 Mary and the old Dutch woman navigated themselves by the rivers.
 Neither of them could swim, so they had to go around the rivers making their trip even longer.
 After a while, hunger took toll on them, and the old Dutch woman tried to eat Mary.
 Mary escaped from her and found a canoe buried under leaves alongside the river.
 She used it to cross the river and keep distance between her and the old Dutch woman.
 They continued on their journey and from time to time saw each other traveling on the other side of the river and encouraged each other to keep going.
 After 43 days and 800 miles, Mary had arrived home to her husband, brother, and friends.

-Theme

-We all should face troublesome times with faith, courage, and perseverance.